• Skip to primary navigation

 TIP: Sometimes pieces will be chopped very fine, while others are still too large.
 It’s best to add chopped florets to your food processor bowl in small amounts and work in batches.
 The grater attachment will yield more uniform ‘grains’, where the S blade will often produce finer pieces.

-Overhead view of fresh cauliflower in a food processor after it has processed into riced.
+Overhead view of fresh cauliflower in a food processor after it has processed into rice.

 Using the grater attachment

 • Turn your food processor on and feed the prepared florets through the tube.
-Depending on the capacity of your food processor and the size of the head, you may have to empty it a couple of times.
+Depending on the capacity of your food processor and the size of the head, you may have to empty the bowl a couple of times.

-Overhead view of riced fresh cauliflower in a blue bowl on a board with a large floret and a grater next to it containing bits of riced cauliflower.
+Overhead view of riced fresh cauliflower in a blue bowl on a board with a large floret and a hand grater next to it.

 Using a hand grater